BAYOOMED/TI-RelyingParty/README.md

 # Intro
 This is a simple OIDC adapter acting as Relying Party in the Gematik OIDC Federation (GesundheitsID) and providing standard OIDC for clients.
 Clients use standard OIDC code flow and the adapter translates the request to OIDC federation.
-As a result, an id_token is returned with a claim containing KVNR.
+As a result, an id_token is returned with all requested scopes/claims.

+If any questions arise, please don’t hesitate to contact BAYOOMED GmbH via info@bayoomed.com.
+As a full-service DiGA provider, we do not only provide the GesundheitsID implementation, but also ePA connections, penetration tests for your application and much more.

 # Quick Start
 - Spin up the docker compose file in src directory